cracyc/msdos-player/readme.txt

 If you specify '-s', the virtual COM1/2 are connected to the host's COM ports found in the first and second by SetupDiGetClassDevs() API.
 If you specify '-s3,4', the virtual COM1/2 are connected to the host's COM3/4.

+NOTE: The maximum baud rate is limited to 9600bps.

 ----- Binaries